hovinhthinh/RuLES/README.md

 # RuLES - Rule Learning with Embedding Support
 [![Build Status](https://travis-ci.org/hovinhthinh/RuLES.svg?branch=master)](https://travis-ci.org/hovinhthinh/RuLES)

-RuLES is a system for mining nonmonotonic rules from a knowledge graph (KG) under the Open World Assumption (OWA) that accounts for the guidance from a pre-trained embedding model.
+RuLES is a system for mining non-monotonic rules from a knowledge graph (KG) under the Open World Assumption (OWA) that accounts for the guidance from a pre-trained embedding model.

+Our system RuLES is implemented in Java 8 and reuses the available implementations of embedding models in different languages.
+Currently, the system runs on Linux and theoretically it can also run on Windows provided that all required software is installed properly.

 ### Prerequisites
 - For the mining system: `jdk` (we use v1.8.0), `ant` (we use v1.9.4)
 - For the embedding models, we currently support TransE, HolE and SSP models and reuse their existing implementations.
-Following softwares should be installed for the corresponding models:
+Following software should be installed for the corresponding models:
     - TransE, HolE (implemented in Python): `python` (we use v2.7.9), `numpy` (we use v1.13.1), `scipy` (we use v0.19.1), `scikit-learn` (we use v0.19.0)
     - SSP (implemented in C++): `icc` (we use v18.0.1), `boost` (we use v1.55.0.2), `armadillo` (recommend v4)
 ### 0. Installation